Engine and Parts: Everything You Should Know

 Common Engine Issues

-• Poor Fuel Efficiency: Often a result of problems in the fuel or ignition system.
-If you notice your gas mileage dropping, it’s time to investigate.
+- Poor Fuel Efficiency: Often due to problems in the fuel or ignition system.

 Preventive Maintenance Tips